 Over Diversification – Boon for the Mutual Fund Industry

 There are some mutual funds that rely on the good old stock picking skills to build a focused portfolio of names that they have a great deal of conviction in.
 The rest of the industry, and this being the majority, relies on diversification to avoid losing to the index badly.
 Some years they do better and some years they do worse.
 On the whole though, there is not much to differentiate one mutual fund from another, except for the fees and expenses.

 Most investors fear losing money more than they fear not making money.
-The concept of diversification speaks to these fears by promising less risk.
+Diversified investments promise less risk.
 And of course, mutual funds are great for diversification as they pool money and reduce costs of building a diversified portfolio.
 Lack of performance is explained away as an overall economic condition that the managers have no control over.

 Put it another way, most investors are paying mutual fund managers for the privilege of running a ship that they can’t control.